-Dynamic tables compared to streams and tasks and to materialized views¶
+Dynamic tables compared to streams and tasks, and materialized views¶

 Like streams and tasks, dynamic tables provide a way to transform data in your pipeline.